Scroll to content

 Spring Term:

-Maths: This term the children will focus on multiplication and division followed by units aimed at teaching Y3 objectives on length and perimeter, fractions and mass and capacity.
+Maths: This term the children will continue their focus on multiplication and division followed by units aimed at teaching Y3 objectives on length and perimeter, fractions and mass and capacity.

 Science: